The After Hours: Production notes

 The head of the mannequin double for Anne Francis was made from a cast of Francis's face done by noted make-up artist William J. Tuttle.
 Tuttle displayed the mannequin head in the 1968 MGM short film "The King of the Duplicators".

 Remake

 The episode was remade in 1986 for the first revival of The Twilight Zone.
 It starred Terry Farrell as Marsha Cole and Ann Wedgeworth as the Saleswoman.
 The plot is similar, but the emphasis is more on suspense.
-In addition, the Marsha in the remake is in denial of her identity and does not want to be a mannequin.
-She wants to be truly human, unlike the Marsha in the original, who simply forgot who she was and enjoyed feeling human for the month in which she lived among the outsiders.
+Marsha is in denial of her identity and wants to be truly human, unlike the Marsha in the original, who simply forgot who she was and accepted her return.

 Graphic novel

 In 2008, the original episode was adapted as a graphic novel, Rod Serling's The Twilight Zone: The After Hours, written by Mark Kneece and illustrated by Rebekah Isaacs.

+In popular culture

+In March 2025, the television series Severance aired an episode called The After Hours.
+This episode, the penultimate episode of season two, offers an homage to the earlier show by referring to Marsha White, a gold thimble, and the specialties department on the ninth floor.